 Vermont Licensing Overview for a Cosmetologist

-Licensing for cosmetologist in Vermont is controlled by the Vermont Board of Barbers & Cosmetologists.
+Licensing for a cosmetologist in Vermont is controlled by the Vermont Board of Barbers & Cosmetologists.

 General Guidelines for a Cosmetologist in Vermont

 Specific requirements to perform cosmetologist services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 Who’s allowed to perform these services?

 At least 18 years old; High school diploma or GED.

 What are some training programs available for cosmetologist?